Do you remember your childhood?

 Perhaps it was the first time you saw a caterpillar munching away at a leaf or a rose plant covered in aphids, perhaps it was a line of ants carting treats back to the nest.

 Not only is it a wonderful way to show that nature is unique and varied but it’s a gentle introduction to the concept of predators, adaptations and how the environment create balance.

 Exploring Carnivorous plants with kids

 She was shocked and excited.
-She stood at the display for ages, closing every single trap.
-If you see your child mesmerised by something, you jump on their interest right away.
+She stood at the display for ages, closing all the traps.

 We bought the Venus Fly Trap and a Trumpet Pitcher Plant to take home.
 I wanted to explore the two different types of carnivorous plants with her.

 First, we had to learn how to take care of our plants.